darya-markova/ChatTask/README.md

-App created with help create-react-app
+App created with help create-react-app.

-To emulate server run `node server.js`
+It emulates simple chat supporting several event type:

+1)Connection to server

+2)Sending message and broadcasting

+3)Notifying when user goes offline

-Launch the rest app with `npm start` instruction
+Launch the  app with `npm start` instruction

 All the connections are listening on `localhost:8000`